gthzee/Userscripts/README.md

 2. Open any `.user.js` file from this repository.
 3. Violentmonkey will prompt you to install the script — click **Install**.

+Alternatively, you can copy the script content directly from this repository and paste it into a new script inside Violentmonkey:
+- Click the Violentmonkey icon in your browser.
+- Select **"Create a new script"**.
+- Replace the default content with the script you copied.
+- Save the script.

 ## ⚠️ Disclaimer

 These scripts are provided **as-is** with no guarantees.